-For us to be able to support you along the way, we have developed a series of information sheets and resources that have been embedded into this document.
+We have developed a series of information sheets and resources that are embedded into this document.
 To open the resource you require, click on the icon in the section.

 The following icons are recognised throughout the toolkit to represent the type of resource;